Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 2. Be Careful Not to be Too Cute or Juvenile Sounding

-Corollary: "Too cryptic" If you have to explain to a visitor what "C.H.R.I.S.T." stands for, and it sounds too convoluted, you're trying too hard.
+Corollary: "Too cryptic or forced" If you have to explain to a visitor what "C.H.R.I.S.T." stands for, and it sounds too convoluted, you're trying too hard.

-3. Location and Space often affects theme-ing and naming.
+3. Location and Space often affect theme-ing and naming.

 Unifying themes can come in handy when you're trying to transform a single bland hallway or wing, --but if your workshops are located around the building, then a unifying decor may be less achievable, and thus, less important.